monstermuffin/qSticky/README.md

 ## Quick Start

 > [!IMPORTANT]
+> **Gluetun v3.39.0+ API Change:** qSticky now uses Gluetun's new unified API endpoints (`/v1/portforward`, `/v1/vpn/status`).
+If you're upgrading from an older version or experiencing 401 errors, you'll need to update your `config.toml` authentication file.
+See the [Authentication Setup](#authentication-setup) section below for the updated configuration.

+> [!IMPORTANT]
 > qSticky only supports [whatever gluetun natively supports for automatic port forwarding.](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md#native-integrations) At time of writing, this is PIA and ProtonVPN.

 ## Authentication Setup